Danica Seleskovitch: Biography

 Soon after returning to France, Danica Seleskovitch left Paris again for Luxemburg, where she had been offered a position as an interpreter at the European Coal and Steel Community (ECSC) set up by Jean Monnet and Paul-Henri Spaak.
 The ECSC had a great need for French interpreters, particularly from German.
-She was to stay in Luxemburg until 1955 when she returned to Paris for good and became a free-lance conference interpreter.
+She was to stay in Luxemburg until 1955, when she returned to Paris for good and became a free-lance conference interpreter.
 She joined the recently formed International Association of Conference Interpreters (AIIC) in 1956 and was the Association’s executive secretary from 1959 to 1963.

 No sooner had she started working as an interpreter than she also started thinking about how the process of interpreting conveys sense and, in the 1960s, started writing about it.
 Her first book, L’interprète dans les conférences internationales, problèmes de langage et de communication was published in 1968.
 Langage, langues et mémoire, étude de la prise de note en interprétation consécutive, with a preface by Jean Monnet, was based on her PhD thesis, defended in 1973, and was published in 1975.
 Together with Marianne Lederer, she went on to develop the theory of sense, which subsequently became known as the Interpretive Theory of Translation.
 In a departure from the linguistic approach, which had previously characterized translation studies, Danica Seleskovitch postulated that successful written and oral translation (interpreting) is based on an understanding of the message in the source language and the restatement of that message in the target language, focusing on the sense and not simply on the words of the original, while nevertheless taking account of their register and style.
-This intuition, based on her experience as an interpreter, was more akin to the conclusions of psychological and cognitive studies of language, which were also beginning to break this new ground at the time.
+This intuition, drawn from her experience as an interpreter, closely aligned with the findings of emerging psychological and cognitive studies of language, which were also beginning to explore this new territory.

 From the 1980s onwards Danica Seleskovitch devoted most of her time to teaching and research in translation studies at the École supérieure d'interprètes et de traducteurs (ESIT), Université Paris III - Sorbonne Nouvelle.